initialed85/openwrt_or_lede_config/README.md

 ### Openwrt/LEDE configuration stuff

-This repo contains some useful OpenWrt/LEDE configurations that (I feel) aren't clearly documented elsewhere.
+This repo will aim to contain some useful OpenWrt/LEDE configurations that (I feel) aren't clearly documented elsewhere.

 #### dot1q_fed_to_vaps